 They are young, classic business managers who travel a lot all over the world.
 We need to reach a point whereby almost every transaction – be it paying for grocery or taxi – is done online.
 That is what is happening in the United States and the United Kingdom.
 Players are taking developments in this sector seriously, especially when it comes to ensuring transactions are secure.
 To minimise fraud, players have for the last few years been promoting anti-fraud awareness through the annual International Fraud Awareness Week.
 This year’s event was marked from November 13-19.
 We want consumers to be aware of all the risks associated with using cards as well as ask companies to present their technologies on fraud prevention.

 According to the 2016 Association of Certified Fraud Examiners Report to the Nations on Occupational Fraud and Abuse, organisations worldwide lose an estimated five per cent of their annual revenues to fraud.
-Common types of fraud include using stolen cards to buy goods; stolen identity (using someone else’s details for transaction); and merchants selling non-existent goods/goods they don’t stock.
-These are things we try to mitigate all the time using fool proof technology.
+Common types of fraud include using stolen cards to buy goods; stolen identity (using someone else’s details for transactions); and merchants selling non-existent goods/goods they don’t stock.
+These are things we try to mitigate all the time using foolproof technology.

 Whenever we detect fraud in the making, we raise an alarm and advise the merchant to cancel the transaction.
 But this industry also needs serious regulation.
 The government is still not active in the online payment industry.
 As a company, we brought the regulations on standards (PCI-DSS) from Europe and implemented them.